varunasthana92/beginner_tutorials/README.md

 $ rosparam set /talker/freq 10
 ```
 Here the "freq" refers to the frequency of ros::Rate which controls the rate at which the data is published on the topic "chatter".
-User can use any other non-negative value instead of 10.
+User can use any other positive value instead of 10.

 ```
 $ rosrun beginner_tutorials talker